-Tomato industry in Ghana has collapsed – Peasant farmers
+Tomato industry in Ghana has collapsed – Peasant Farmers

 Most staple foods are imported, Charles Nyaaba

-Peasant Farmers Association Programmes Officer, Charles Nyaaba, has said Ghana's tomato industry has tumbled.
+Executive Director of the Peasant Farmers Association, Charles Nyaaba, has said Ghana's tomato industry has tumbled.

 He attributed the collapse to the lack of attention by government towards the local production of this crop and the agricultural sector as a whole.